thisisobate/kyverno-website/src/content/docs/policies/other/restrict-binding-clusteradmin/restrict-binding-clusteradmin.md

     - name: clusteradmin-bindings
       match:
         any:
           - resources:
               kinds:
                 - RoleBinding
                 - ClusterRoleBinding
       validate:
-        message: "Binding to cluster-admin is not allowed."
+        message: 'Binding to cluster-admin is not allowed.'
         pattern:
           roleRef:
-            name: "!cluster-admin"
+            name: '!cluster-admin'
 ```